-5.3.7 Sick Leave During Pregnancy

-Periods of illness due to pregnancy prior to the birth may be charged against the principal's sick leave entitlement.
-Normal rules for sick leave with regard to production of a medical certificate apply.
-Once the principal has commenced parental leave, any day(s) of sickness must be leave without pay and in no circumstances may a principal have an absence during or following the birth of the child credited against her sick leave entitlement.
+- 5.3.4 Sick leave during pregnancy and while on Parental Leave - (a) Periods of illness due to pregnancy prior to the birth may be charged against the principal's sick leave entitlement.
+Normal rules for sick leave with regard to production of a medical certificate apply. - (b) Once the principal has commenced parental leave, any day(s) of sickness must be leave without pay and in no circumstances may a principal have an absence during or following the birth of the child credited against their sick leave entitlement.